Junior Eurovision Song Contest

 Winning entries

 Overall, twelve countries have won the contest since the inaugural edition in 2003.
 Five have won the contest once: Croatia, Italy, Spain, Ukraine, and the Netherlands.
-Five have won the contest twice: Armenia, Belarus, Malta, Poland and Russia; while Georgia and France are the only countries to have won three times.
+Five have won the contest twice: Armenia, Belarus, Malta, Poland and Russia.
+France has won the contest three times, while Georgia is currently the country that has won the most editions, winning four times.
 Both Croatia and Italy achieved their wins on their debut participation in the contest.

 Table key